DanialArab/Python/Fundamentals, Data Structures, and Algorithms/Data Structures and Algorithms.md

 The worst-case scenario.

 When we are talking about big O we always talk about the worst case.

 <a name="10"></a>
+##### Amortized complexity

+Amortized complexity gives the average time per operation over a sequence of operations, guaranteeing the worst-case performance over the entire sequence, not just a single operation.

+Why does it matter?

+Some operations can be expensive occasionally, but if they're rare and other operations are cheap, the average cost per operation remains low.

+Real Example: Dynamic Array (e.g., Python list.append)

+When appending to a dynamic array:

+- Most append operations are O(1) (constant time).
+- But sometimes, the array becomes full and needs to resize, which involves copying all elements to a new array — this is O(n).

+Despite occasional expensive operations, amortized time for each append is still O(1).

+<a name="10"></a>
 #### Big O